ROHITTT12/Spark_sql/README.md

 # Spark_sql
-det data from kafka and insert into sql table
+Get data from kafka and insert into sql table